developer-zebra/developer-zebra-site/src/ehs/3-1/guide/features/index.md

 For more information about logging, see [Logging Preferences](../settings/#loggingdisabled).

 <img alt="" style="height:450px" src="logging_disabled.png"/>
-_In EHS 2.7 and higher, logging is disabled through the UI or config file._
+_In EHS 2.7 and higher, logging can be enabled/disabled through the UI or config file._
 <br>

 **IMPORTANT**: Secure Mode is discontinued in EHS 3.0 and higher.
 Log files are no longer designated as "SECURED" or "UNSECURED" in log entries.